matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Color-Scheme-Carbonite.jpg)

+- YRB Hydrophobe

+![](/assets/navigating-page/Color-Scheme.jpg)

+Color selected structures by their hydrophobicity with yellow, red, blue colors.

+- Hydrophobe

 - Type

+Color selected structures by their residue types.

 - Occupancy

+Color selected structures by their occupancy.

 - Bfactor

+Color selected structures by their b-factor value.

 - Rainbow

+Color selected structures in a rainbow pattern.

 - Chain

+Color selected structures by chains.

 - Element

+Color selected structures by the atom elements.

 - Donor Acceptor

+Color selected structures and highlight the donors and receptors.

 - Cartoon

-- YRB Hydrophobe

-![](/assets/navigating-page/Color-Scheme.jpg)

-- Hydrophobe

 ### Modify